MPs task gov't on opening remaining sectors of economy

 They argue that the sectors are prepared to meet the standard operating procedures and adhere to the COVID-19 guidelines.

-Ever since the economy was locked in March 2020, some sectors have remained closed like schools, places of worship, sports and cinemas among others.
+Ever since the economy was locked in March 2020, some sectors have remained closed like schools, places of worship, sports and sell of non-food items among others.

 The matter was raised by Kenneth Lubogo, the MP Bulamogi County during the plenary.
 He said that places of worship can observe COVID-19 guidelines like other sectors that have been re-opened.